What Can I Do To Stop My Alopecia Areata Symptoms?

 Who Is Affected by Alopecia Areata?

-Alopecia areata (AA) can affect people of any gender or race at any age.
+Alopecia areata (AA) is a type of alopecia can affect people of any gender or race at any age.
 However, symptoms usually appear in men and women during adolescence.
 In fact, up to 60% of people with AA will have their first bald spot by the age of 20.

-Alopecia in children is also a possiblity.
+Alopecia in children is also a possibility.
 If a child notices their first bald spot, it is an early warning sign that they will develop AA later in life.
-You should observe whether there was a trigger for their hair loss, such as a stressful situation or a traumatic event – as this could be what triggers future “flare-ups”.
+You should observe whether you have alopecia areata triggers for the hair loss, such as a stressful situation or a traumatic event – as this could be what triggers future “flare-ups”.

 What Triggers Areata?

 Alopecia areata is a type of alopecia that is caused by an autoimmune disease.
 Autoimmune diseases occur when your immune system attacks itself.
 It does this because it cannot distinguish between your own cells and foreign cells.

 These diseases come in a variety of forms with varying degrees of severity; naturally, some conditions are more treatable than others.

 A study by Muller and Winkelmann discovered that people with autoimmune disorders frequently developed alopecia areata that formed organ-specific autoantibodies.
 These antibodies are pathogenic in both disorders.
 As a result, there is a strong link between other autoimmune diseases and areata alopecia.

 Atopy has been reported to occur in patients with AA.
 Furthermore, atopic disorders (such as atopic dermatitis) have been reported to occur with an incidence of 1-52% in these patients.

 One of the main systemic associations of autoimmune diseases are thyroid conditions (such as Graves’ disease).
 Thyroid disease was found in 8-28% of areata alopecia patients who participated in this medical study, according to the International Journal of Dermatology.